 B. Consider the following when considering a rotation time block:

 a.
-The first three rotations time blocks (July, August and September) are highly sought after and you will likely have to rank the rotation as one of your top choices in E-Value.
+The first five rotations time blocks (April through August) are highly sought after and you will likely have to rank the rotation as one of your top choices.
 Sub-I’s for audition purposes are often useful through January.

-C. Shortly after the registration period closes in February, you will be contacted by a Program Coordinator from the Department of Family Medicine to offer you a Sub I rotation slot.
+C. Shortly after the registration period closes, you will be contacted by the sub-I manager from the Department of Family Medicine to offer you a sub-I rotation slot.
 Unlike other fourth year courses, you will need to quickly commit to the rotation that is offered to you.